-For my wedding, I’d likely one, not have an actual wedding party set-up anyhow – the day should be more about you and your partner, and two, if I did happen to have a wedding party, I’d just say, wear something nice sure, but but that’s as far as I’d go.
+For my own wedding, I’d want folks to wear something nice sure, but but that’s as far as I’d go.
 People will be more comfortable and happy if they can wear what they like – and on your wedding day don’t you want happy guests?

 Sigh.
 Maybe I’m missing something… Still, if you want to balk tradition and some heavy costs you could go sans bridesmaids or you could choose some eco-friendly dresses that aren’t so overly fancy so that people will really be able to use them again.
 I’d gather some ideas (just ideas) but then have your bridesmaids choose and then I’d pay.
 If my bridesmaids didn’t want to keep their dress I’d just make sure they were donated to a decent cause.

 What do you think?
 Is it really in green wedding style to choose one-time dresses?
 AND what do you think about making bridesmaids pay for their own dresses – good idea or not so much?